Number Theory

 Prime Numbers: A prime number is an integer greater than

-that has no positive divisors other than1
+1that has no positive divisors other than1and itself. -

 Greatest Common Divisor (GCD): The GCD of two or more integers is the largest positive integer that divides each of the integers without a remainder.